 To explain, it is worth looking at several common conditions to see how they might be affected.

 Telogen Effluvium, an all-over hair thinning condition that mostly affects women, has a number of causes that can frequently be linked to health.
-Telogen Effluvium treatment at a specialist clinic can be effective, though is not always necessary as the hair often grows back once the body has recovered from what is upsetting it – anything from stress to unbalanced or extreme diets to a punishing new fitness regime.
+Treatment may be effective, though is not always necessary as the hair often grows back once the body has recovered from what is upsetting it – anything from stress to unbalanced or extreme diets to a punishing new fitness regime.

 It could be argued that anyone who was blissfully happy, therefore, may be able to avoid alarming the body in such a way as to cause Telogen Effluvium.
 This is somewhat simplifying matters, however, and doesn’t take into account the fact that the condition can also be brought on by childbirth and other hormone-related triggers, such as starting or stopping contraceptive birth control pills.

 The most often-seen hair loss conditions are genetic, and those with male pattern baldness and female pattern hair loss are basically pre-programmed to lose their hair when their body decides to do so any time following puberty.
-While these conditions can generally be successfully managed using clinically-proven hair loss treatments, the body can not be ‘re-programmed’ entirely and certainly not simply by being happy.
-Existing treatments – minoxidil and finasteride 1mg (a daily tablet which is for men only) – can inhibit hair fall, encourage hair growth and prevent hairloss moving forward.
+While these conditions can generally be successfully managed using MHRA licensed and FDA cleared hair loss treatments, the body can not be ‘re-programmed’ entirely and certainly not simply by being happy.
+Existing clinically-proven treatments – minoxidil and finasteride 1mg (a daily tablet which is for men only) – can inhibit hair fall, encourage hair growth and prevent hairloss moving forward.

 However, when someone starts losing their hair to Telogen Effluvium, it can exacerbate hereditary hair thinning in people who are already genetically predisposed to lose hair in this way.
 This can be seen as thinning hair all over the scalp but with more intense shedding affecting the top of the head – specifically the crown, vertex and hairline or temples – as this is the area affected by androgenetic alopecia.
 So technically, happiness – and the health benefits that come with it – could, therefore, make any “speeding up” of male and female pattern hairloss less likely in some instances.